PBF Energy Inc. (PBF) Shares Down Despite Recent Market Volatility

 PBF’s Market Performance

-PBF stock saw an increase of -1.22% in the past week, with a monthly gain of 1.25% and a quarterly increase of -4.25%.
-The volatility ratio for the week is 4.98%, and the volatility levels for the last 30 days are 5.18% for PBF Energy Inc. (PBF).
-The simple moving average for the last 20 days is 4.60% for PBF stock, with a simple moving average of 18.08% for the last 200 days.
+The stock of PBF Energy Inc. (PBF) has seen a 6.82% increase in the past week, with a 17.90% rise in the past month, and a 27.43% gain in the past quarter.
+The volatility ratio for the week is 4.61%, and the volatility levels for the past 30 days are at 5.06% for PBF.
+The simple moving average for the last 20 days is 7.84% for PBF stock, with a simple moving average of 24.74% for the last 200 days.

 Analysts’ Opinion of PBF